oopsmonk/documentation/getting-started/1.5/first-steps/hello-world.md

     const messageInTrytes = Converter.asciiToTrytes(message);
     ```

-5. Define a transaction that sends the message to the address
+5. Define a message that sends the message to the address

     ```js
     const transfers = [